 Elizabeth Ferrill has been a board member since 2008.
 She is a registered patent attorney and Partner at Finnegan, Henderson, Farabow, Garrett & Dunner, LLP.
 Ms. Ferrill volunteered as a volunteer income tax preparer for seven years and has also served as a reviewer for other volunteers.
 From 1998 to 2003, Ms. Ferrill served in the United States Air Force.
 She holds a B.S. from the United States Air Force Academy, an M.S. from Georgia Tech, and a J.D. from the University of North Carolina at Chapel Hill.

 Barbara Mantegani has been a board member for many years, serving as President from 2004-2008.
 Additionally, since 1992, she has been a manager of the VITA site in Arlington, VA and is also a volunteer trainer, leading training sessions for several hundred volunteers each year in preparation for CTA’s tax season.
-Barb is Counsel in Baker & McKenzie LLP’s tax practice group.
+She provides transfer pricing advisory services through Mantegani Tax, PLLC.
+Formerly, she was of Counsel in Baker & McKenzie LLP’s tax practice group.
 Prior to this position, she worked as a senior manager at the Internal Revenue Service and also held positions at KPMG and Deloitte.
 She holds a B.A. from Boston College, a J.D. from the University of Maine School of Law, a Master of Laws in Taxation from Georgetown University Law Center, and a Graduate Certification in Conflict Analysis and Resolution from George Mason University.

 William R. Stromsem has been a board member since 2003.
-He currently serves as a Tax Consultant to the Texas Society of CPAs and tax courses in the graduate business school at George Washington University.
+He currently serves as a Tax Consultant to the Texas Society of CPAs and is on the faculty of the the George Washington University Department of Accountancy.
 Prior to this position, he was the Tax Division Director at the American Institute of Certified Public Accountants (AICPA) where he was responsible for developing tax products and services and pro bono opportunities for members and also worked with staff responsible for liaison with the Congressional tax-writing committees, the U.S. Treasury Department and the national office of the Internal Revenue Service.
 Prior to his work at the AICPA, he worked in the tax department of Arthur Andersen and was a commissioned officer in the U.S. Coast Guard.
 Mr. Stromsem holds a B.A. in history from The College of Wooster and a J.D. from the Washington College of Law (American University).